thedmi/capsule/docs/docs/30_usage.md

 ### Interface Generation

-Capsule generator generates a capsule interface for each capsule implementation.
-By default, the interface has the implementation class' name with an "I" prefix.
-This can be customized through the `CapsuleAttribute.InterfaceName` property.
+Capsule generator is able to generate a capsule interface for each capsule implementation.

-Also, you can bring your own capsule interface.
-Capsule uses the following logic to decide interface generation:

-1. If `CapsuleAttribute.GenerateInterface` is specified, that value determines if an interface is generated.
+By default, Capsule considers the list of implemented interfaces on the Capsule implementation:

-1. If the implementation implements exactly one interface that is not `[CapsuleIgnore]` attributed, that interface will be used and no additional interface will be generated.
+- If there is exactly one interface that is not `[CapsuleIgnore]` attributed, that interface is used and no additional interface is generated.
-1. Otherwise, the generator defaults to generating an interface.
+- Otherwise, an interface with the same name as the implementation, but prefixed with an "I", will be generated.

+Interface generation can be customized through `CapsuleAttribute.InterfaceGeneration`:

+- `Enable`: Generate an interface.
+- `Disable`: Do not generate an interface.
+- `Auto`: The default behavior described above applied.

+The interface name can be customized through `CapsuleAttribute.InterfaceName`:

+- If this property is specified and non-null, that interface name will be used.
+- Otherwise, the default behavior applies.

-If you provide the interface yourself, you'll need to ensure it matches the exposed methods and properties.
+If you bring your own interface, you'll need to ensure it matches the exposed methods and properties.

 ### Exposing Methods & Properties